CharlesDerek/express-rest-boilerplate/README.md

 ```

-Exercise 3: Implement the GET by specific email method:
+Step 3: Implement the GET by specific email method:
 =======================================================

 1. Write the code inside `router.get("/:email",(req,res)=>{}` to view the user based on email but without using filter method.